 Teach them what they need to know, help them when they need it, but don’t rush them through their tasks.
 Allow them to work at their own pace.

-If you are in a rush or have something that needs to be done without error, try to redirect them to another garden activity (like a garden scavenger hunt) while you take care of your tasks.
+If you are in a rush or have something that needs to be done without error, try to redirect them to another garden activity- like the garden scavenger hunt found in the Member Resource Library– while you take care of your tasks.

 And don’t get angry with them when you find that your garden gloves are filled with pecans…